johann-solo/oliveandmango.github.io/_posts/blog/2016-08-21-carrot-cake.markdown

 > It's the oil that gives this cake it's moistness and keeps the cake light

 The change in pan makes for a change in time in the oven.
-I spilt the batter between the two pans and baking time is 30-35 minutes depending on your oven, which is different form the original recipe using a Bundt and baking for 50 minutes.
+I split the batter between the two pans and baking time is 30-35 minutes depending on your oven, which is different form the original recipe using a Bundt and baking for 50 minutes.
 <br>

 {% include image.html